 About me

-Hi I’m Anna, I have a love and a huge passion for baby names, this started when I was about 12 reading the local birth announcements in the local paper this then moved on to sites online at high school making my name lists .
+Kia ora I’m Anna and I’m a name addict.
+My love of names started I was about 12 reading the birth announcements in the local paper this then moved on to sites online at high school making my name lists.
 I have an extensive collection of baby name books and love adding to my collection.
 I am living in New Zealand.
-I have one beautifully named daughter
+I have two beautifully named daughters :).

 If you would like help from me to find the perfect name for your little one, simply drop me an email at chisnall64@gmail.com